emiltj/cds-visual-exam/assignment_self/README.md

 Alternatively to the random pairings of style/content images, one could have considered extracting the styles of all images of one artist and then subsequently found the weights resulting in the least information loss across all these images.
 This way we would have the general style of an artist to use as the style image when stylizing images.
 However, a caveat to this method would be the artist we have here, tend to not have the same style of painting over time.
 The fact that the noise from the content that is inevitably fed into the style imbedding would also require an enormous number of paintings from each artist.

+Style transfer refers to the act of minimizing the loss of information between two sets of embedded images.
+One image (the style image) is embedded using the first few layers of a neural network and network activations are sampled from this embedded image.
+The other image (the content image) is embedded using the same neural network, but using the first <ins>many</ins> layers of the network.
+Likewise, the embedded image from this layer is also extracted.
+Using these two embeddings, style transfer then seeks to synthesize the two with regards to a loss function that minimizes the information loss of both images.

 #### Classification of stylized images

 <!-- USAGE -->